MrDoops/filix/README.md

 Flexible File Management capabilities designed for modern event-driven systems.

-Filix is a stateful OTP application that supports runtime configuration of dependencies for persistence, storage providers (S3, GCS, etc), query and event messaging capabilities.
+Filix is a stateful OTP service that supports runtime configuration of dependencies for persistence, storage providers (S3, GCS, etc), query and event messaging capabilities.

 The goal is that you can plug Filix into any Elixir application where you want to upload and manage static files.
-Filix emits a variety of events to the event messaging adapter you configure to support live monitoring of upload progress with presigned url uploads so long as the client notifies of progress.
+Filix emits a variety of events to the configured `EventHandler` adapter to support live monitoring of upload progress with presigned url uploads so long as the client notifies of progress.

 Files can be tagged in Filix either to start when Requesting an Upload, or afterward.
 Events are emitted to the